micahwierenga/command-line-lab/readme.md

   - create a folder called "disco"
   - create a text file in "disco" called "ymca"
   - delete the "disco" folder
-  - create a folder called "creed"
+  - create a folder called "ed-sheeran"
-  - delete the "creed" folder
+  - delete the "ed-sheeran" folder
   - create folders called "one-direction", "the-strokes", and "rihanna"
   - create a text file in "one-direction" called "what-makes-you-beautiful.txt"
   - make two copies "what-makes-you-beautiful.txt" - one into "the-strokes" and one into "rihanna" and rename those files with songs by those artists